 - It would help if you had a HackerRank for Work account.

-- You must have at least one Test attempted by Candidates and their submissions pending for further evaluation.
+- You must have at least one test attempted by Candidates and their submissions pending for further evaluation.

-- Navigate to Tests and select the required Test.
+- Navigate to Tests and select the required test.

 - Our plagiarism detection tool also shows matches with other candidates across HackerRank for Work who might have submitted the same or similar code to the said question in any test.
-We match for similar code with:
+We match for a similar code with:

-- All candidates attempting any test across any company on the entirety of the HackerRank for Work platform.
+- All candidates were attempting any test across any company on the entirety of the HackerRank for Work platform.

 - The code matching happens in the following fashion:

 - If a matched candidate is from the same test as the current one, you will be able to see the code match percentage, date of same/similar code submission, name of the test, the candidate email, with '(same test)' given next to the candidate name.

 - If a matched candidate is from a different test, but you have access to the test, you will still be able to see the code match percentage, date of identical/similar code submission, name of the test, and the candidate email.